 Interest groups are the life-blood of every U3A, run by volunteers, often meeting in members’ homes.
 Where more room or specialist equipment is needed, groups meet in local halls and facilities.
-Other groups get out and about, visiting exhibitions, galleries, museums, cinema, and other places of interest, or simply walking for the pleasure—not to mention the health benefits—of it.
+Other groups get out and about, visiting cinemas, exhibitions, galleries, museums and other places of interest, or simply walking for the pleasure—not to mention the health benefits—of it.

 What’s on Offer

-We have around 60 interest groups, covering a wide range of topics, in the following faculties:
+We have over 60 interest groups, covering a wide range of topics, in the following faculties:

 - Arts & Crafts